semmypurewal/jermaine/README.md

 Jasmine, Mongoose, and Rails, it's designed to help create robust and readable JavaScript data models.

-Thanks to the folks at NEMAC (nemac.org) for allowing me to release this really early version under an MIT license.
+Thanks to the folks at NEMAC (nemac.unca.edu) for allowing me to release this really early version under an MIT license.

 It's still under heavy development, but feedback or contributions are